NexaUI/NexaUI-Font/README.md

 ## License

-Please ensure you have the necessary rights and permissions to use the NexaUI font family in your projects.
+You can use the NexaUI font family in your projects.

 ---